SMS Pro Aviation Safety Software Blog 4 Airlines & Airports

 The short-term corrective actions are designed to recover from an event or an impending event.
 Long-term corrective actions are designed to reduce recurrence and prepare the airline or airport in case the hazard manifests itself again.

 Once all corrective/preventive actions have been implemented, the safety team will re-assess the risk to determine whether the implemented corrective actions actually satisfied their desired intent.
-Whenever risk levels are not within acceptable levels, the safety team must return to the previous phase and develop additional corrective/preventive actions, and then implement them.
+Whenever risk levels are not within acceptable levels, the safety team must return to the previous phase develop additional corrective/preventive actions, and then implement them.

 As one can see, this may be an iterative process and may require several iterations until ALARP is achieved.